shiukaheng/WebTopics/README.md

 # To do
 - [ ] Different namespaces for topics and services
-- [ ] Client listing via meta topic
+- [ ] Client service and topic listing via topics
 - [ ] Support for service calls with multiple destinations

 # API